deeppavlov/chatsky/README.md

 ## Further steps

 To further explore the API of the framework, you can make use of the [detailed documentation](https://deeppavlov.github.io/dialog_flow_framework/index.html).
-Broken down into several sections to highlight all the aspects of development with DFF, the documentation for the library is constantly available online.
+Broken down into several sections to highlight all the aspects of development with Chatsky, the documentation for the library is constantly available online.

 # Contributing to the Dialog Flow Framework